deer-hang/VSNote/词汇笔记/sentences.md

 - Large and destructive tornadoes have hit the American states of Illinois, Indiana and Kentucky.
 - Ambassador Stevens said efforts in his country have not stopped Ebola's destructive path.
 - Curiosity pieces together the events that created one of the most destructive storms in U.S. history.
+## El Nino
+### phr. a change in the currents of the Pacific Ocean off the South American coast that can seriously affect the weather in the region, often causing major problems such as floods
 - El Ninos are weather patterns that warm the Pacific Ocean.
 - Thanks to El Nino, California's coastal waters have become more hospitable to fish from the tropics.
+## greenhouse
+### n. a glass building in which you grow plants that need to be protected from bad weather
 - In my greenhouse right now, I grow all sorts of herbs, tomatoes, peppers.
 - Grandpa?
 Why is your greenhouse made of glass if glass breaks easily?
 - Four giant plastic greenhouses sheltered crops of peppers and tomatoes.
+### adj. relating to or causing the greenhouse effect
 - This so-called greenhouse effect warms the Earth.
 - Greenhouse gases were the highest on record.
 - Carbon dioxide is a potent greenhouse gas.
 - Without greenhouse gases, the Earth's surface would be up to 86℉ cooler.
 - As a result of the greenhouse effect, the Earth's temperature is increasing.
 - Maybe this could help us reduce greenhouse gas emissions, after all.
+## phenomenon
+### n. something that can be observed and studied and that typically is unusual or difficult to understand
+- Climate change is a global phenomenon.
+- Researchers studied that phenomenon in mice.
+- There is a natural phenomenon that scientists call the "greenhouse effect".
+- Snow is Egypt is an almost unknown phenomenon of nature.
+- There are so many physical phenomena that are just better recorded visually.
+- One of the strangest phenomena of life is to engage in a work that will last long after death.
+- Anchors having an opinion isn't a new phenomenon.
+### n. a person or thing that is very impressive or successful especially because of an unusual ability or quality
+- Harry Potter, the biggest movie phenomenon of all time.
+- Gangnam Style is another great example of how that just look over and became huge worldwide world pop phenomenon.
+- Philip is a phenomenon in math.
+He always gets 100% on tests.
+## pebble
+### n. a smooth, round stone that is found in or near water
 - Suddenly, Mr Duncan saw the red pebble.
 - It's rather like throwing a pebble into a pool.
+- And every pebble that you see on the ground there is a piece of dinosaur bone.
+- One of his hobbies was collecting pebbles of unusual shape and colour.
+- I was just, like, hanging around outside, and I was, I was throwing pebbles at her window.
+## magnets
+### n. a piece of iron or other material which attracts iron towards it
+- Radio waves transmit sound through the magnets.
+- When similarly charged ends of two magnets get close together, they repel or push away from each other.
+- Gravity is not a force pulling us towards the centre of the Earth like a giant magnet
+- Monica: Well, the end table is wrong, um the couch looks bizarre and don't even get me started on the refrigerator magnets.
+### n. something or sb that attracts people or things
+- America has always been the greatest immigration magnet of all.
+- Tropical islands are an obvious magnet for life.
+- In late spring, the chilly lake waters are a magnet for breeding birds.
+- These days, Budapest's Great Market Hall is a magnet for fans of traditional cuisine.
+- It proved a magnet for Victorian adventurers.
+## ore
+### n. rock or earth from which metal can be obtained
+- Miners found ore and gold in mountains.
+- They were mining for iron ore.
+- MMX digs plenty of iron ore out of the ground, but not at a profit.
+- Japan wanted control of Manchuria.
+It needed that area's coal and iron ore.
+- And it was accelerated by the smoke from the burning ore.
+- Recycling metals is much cheaper than extracting them from the ore.